Neverlow512/epifania/expansion_plan.md

 **Search Implementation:**
 - Frontend-side filtering for instant results
-- Search matches: App name (case-insensitive), Package identifier
+- Search matches: Package name (case-insensitive), Package identifier
 - Highlight matched text in results
 - Show "No results" message if no matches

 **Category Filters:**
-- User Apps: Filter where package doesn't start with "com.android", "android", "com.google" (configurable)
+- User Packages: Filter where package doesn't start with "com.android", "android", "com.google" (configurable)
-- System Apps: Opposite of User Apps
+- System Packages: Opposite of User Packages
-- Running Only: Filter where app has active process (cross-reference with Processes data)
+- Running Only: Filter where package has active process (cross-reference with Processes data)
 - Recently Updated: Filter where update date is within last 7 days
 - Recently Installed: Filter where install date is within last 7 days